MaxDobbs32/Lakshayati/README.md

 # Lakshayati
 Lakshayati is a minimalistic programming language that executes strings as code.
 The name derives from the Sanskrit word लक्षय् meaning "to define".
 At the beginning of this project, I wondered how small a language can be, if its grammar must allow speakers to express any idea.
 Such a language would likely have the ability to define new words, join characters into words and words into sentences, and to use the words defined.
 With the grammar limited to only these features, how powerful could such a language be?

 Lakshayati was created to model this idea.
-It is an esoteric programming language whose only object type is strings.
+It is an esoteric programming language whose only object type is mutable strings.
 For any who are unfamiliar with the term, strings are essentially any form of text on your computer.
 Lakshayati can perform three operations with these strings:
--	assign string values to variables (defining a new word)
+-	assign or reassign string values to variables (defining a new word)
 -	concatenating strings (joining characters and words together)
 -	executing strings as code